viraldevpb/Farmer-Auction/README.md

 # Farm-Auction
 A web application to let farmer auction their crop online.

-(Filenames are vehicles as it was developed previously for vehicles.
-Bikes -> Fruits, Cars -> Vegetables).

 ## Stakeholders:
 Buyer, Administrator and Seller (farmer) .